Whojo/Flappy-AI/README.md

 # Flappy-AI

-This project was the last project we have done this year at EPITA.
+This project was a really funny one.

-We had to put as much tetris pieces in a board as possible.
-We had one week to develop this solution.
+I have done it in my EPITA cursus.

+It consist of delopping an AI which can play Flappy Bird.

-For more information about the project, you can read tpcs12_fr_1.0.pdf which explain (in french) what this project consist in.
+For more information about the project you can check tpcs12_fr_1.0.pdf

-We were free to do implement any solution we want to solve it.
-It was one of the funniest project we have done this year.

-Once you have understand the file format as explain in the pdf, you can look at bin/Debug/output.out to see the optimal solution of the bin/Debug/input.in

-You can also download it and test it yourself :D